Brand Cannibalization: Are You Eating Into Your Own Market?

 • Damaging the existing brand and all the hard work put into it

 If either one of these scenarios happen, you’ve got brand cannibalization hot and heavy on your heels.
+Market cannibalization can occur, where new products diminish demand for existing ones, impacting overall sales.

 The good news is that there are ways to avoid the negative effects of brand cannibalization, and even use it to your advantage.